x

 Jordan Kadish graduated Magna Cum Laude from The College of New Jersey with a B.A. in Psychology and a Minor in Gender Studies.
 Jordan is passionate about all things mental health & wellness and is thrilled to be able to help her community in any way possible.

-ADHD Blog Help my loved one Mental Health
+ADHD Blog Help for loved ones Mental Health

 Related Articles